May 5th, 2026

 SplinterCon Online.
 May 5th, 2026

 Update, 30.04.2026: SplinterCon was set to host a 0-day event at RightsCon in Lusaka, Zambia.
-Following the cancellation of RightsCon, we are moving online.
-Join us on May 5th from 14:00 to 19:00 CET (8:00 AM to 1:00 PM EST).
+Following the cancellation of RightsCon, we moved online.
+The event took place on May 5th from 14:00 to 19:00 CET (8:00 AM to 1:00 PM EDT).

 One Shutdown After Another: Control and Resilience in African Networks